 · Assessment of the property for potential hazards

-The drone operator must also ensure that all people who are participating in the drone flight operation, regardless of if it is drone real estate photography, understands the following:
+The drone operator must also ensure that all people who are participating in the drone flight operation, regardless of if it is drone real estate photography, understand the following:

 · Emergency and contingency procedures